 The most outstanding course instructors, as identified by Honors College students, are formally recognized for their outstanding classroom instruction.

-The Honors College is proud to announce the outstanding honors course instructor for Spring 2014:
+The Honors College is proud to announce the outstanding honors course instructors for Fall 2014:

-Please join us in congratulating and thanking Dr. Keeling for his dedication to Honors College students!
+Please join us in congratulating and thanking these outstanding instructors for their dedication to Honors College students!